Emmet Till – 1955 Murder Victim

 The whistle cost Till his life.
-He was kidnapped, beat, shot and thrown in the Tallahatchie River.
-Three days latter the 14-year-old’s badly decomposed body was found.
-That day the story ceased to be about what he did, it became about what the United States of America as a nation could do about seeing that this never happens again.
+He was kidnapped, beaten, shot and thrown into the Tallahatchie River.
+Three days later, the 14-year-old’s body was found badly decomposed.
+That day the story ceased to be about what he did, it became about what the United State of America as a nation could do about seeing that this never happened again.

-The day Till was murdered was the day that crystallize the American civil rights movement.
-News of the murder reached across the Atlantic and people of various ethnicities, cultural backgrounds and economic levels were outraged.
+The day Till was murdered, was the day that crystallized the American Civil Rights Movement.
+News of the murder reached across the Atlantic and people of various ethnicities, cultural backgrounds and economic status were outraged.

 Till’s mother refused to let the senseless murder of her son go unseen and unpunished.
-She decided to have an open casket funeral for her son to show the torture that Bryant and Milam inflicted on her son.
-This decision sparked controversy and it put the United States under a world microscope.
+She decided to have an open casket funeral for her son to show the torture that Bryant and Milam had inflicted upon her son.
+This decision sparked controversy and put the United States under a world microscope.

-The US government was embarrassed to say the least and the civil rights movement gained momentum and new members.
-It was no longer a movement for blacks in America, but it became a movement for Americans who wanted more for their country.
-Even though there were witnesses that saw Bryant and Milam kidnap Till they were acquitted of the kidnapping and murder charges and freed.
-Worldwide the papers call the acquittal a scandal, but on the home front the civil rights movement was going full steam.
+The US government was embarrassed, to say the least, and the Civil Rights Movement gained momentum and new members.
+It was no longer a movement for just blacks in America, but it became a movement for all Americans who wanted more for their country.
+Even though there were witnesses that saw Bryant and Milam kidnap Till, they were acquitted of all kidnapping and murder charges and set free.
+Worldwide, the papers called the acquittal a scandal, and on the home – front the Civil Rights Movement was going full steam ahead.

-Forced labor, purchased people, exploited nations; these three phrases could be the beginning of any novel, newspaper article or history text in any country in the world.
+Forced labor, purchased people and exploited nations; these three phrases could be the beginning of any novel, newspaper article or history text in any country in the world.
 It would problematic to try to pin the offenses on any one group.
-It would be equally problematic for any one group to claim all of the victimization.
-But, in the face of these problematic natures there is a story that stood out and tugged the heart strings of many nations and many people and that is the story of Emmet Till a 14-year-old who wanted to have fun with his cousins in south.
+It would be equally difficult for any one group to claim all of the victimization.
+But, in the face of these issues, there is a story that stood out and tugged at the heart strings of many nations and many people and that is the story of Emmet Till, a 14-year-old who only wanted to have fun with his cousins in the South.